nkallima/sim-universal-construction/README.md

 }
 ```

 This example-benchmark creates `N_THREADS`, where each of them executes `RUNS` Fetch&Add operations in a shared 64-bit integer.
 At the end of the benchmark the throughput (i.e. Fetch&Add operations per second) is calculated.
-By seting varous values for `N_THREADS`, this benchmark is able to measure strong scaling.
+By setting various values for `N_THREADS`, this benchmark is able to measure strong scaling.

 The `synchStartThreadsN` function (provided by the API defined in `threadtools.h`) in main, creates `N_THREADS` threads and each of the executes the `Execute` function declared in the same file.
-The `SYNCH_DONT_USE_UTHREADS` argument imposes `synchStartThreadsN` to create only Posix threads; in case that the user sets the corresponding fibers argument to `M` > 0, then `synchStartThreadsN` will create `N_THREADS` Posix threads and each of them will create `M` user-level (i.e. fiber) threads.
-The `synchGetThreadId` (provided by `threadtools.h`) returns the id of the running thread, while the `synchJoinThreadsN` function (also provided by `threadtools. h`) waits until all Posix and fiber threads (if any) finish the execution of the `Execute` function.
+The `SYNCH_DONT_USE_UTHREADS` argument imposes `synchStartThreadsN` to create only POSIX threads; in case that the user sets the corresponding fibers argument to `M` > 0, then `synchStartThreadsN` will create `N_THREADS` POSIX threads and each of them will create `M` user-level (i.e. fiber) threads.
+The `synchGetThreadId` (provided by `threadtools.h`) returns the id of the running thread, while the `synchJoinThreadsN` function (also provided by `threadtools. h`) waits until all POSIX and fiber threads (if any) finish the execution of the `Execute` function.
 The Fetch&Add instruction on 64-bit integers is performed by the `synchFAA64` function provided by the API of `primitives.h`.

 The threads executing the `Execute` function use the `SynchBarrier` re-entrant barrier object for simultaneously starting to perform Fetch&Add instructions on the shared variable `object`.
 This barrier is also re-used before the end of the `Execute` function in order to allow thread with `id = 0` to measure the amount of time that the benchmark needed for completion.
 The `synchBarrierSet` function in `main` initializes the `SynchBarrier` object.
 The `synchBarrierSet` takes as an argument a pointer to the barrier object and the number of threads `N_THREADS` that are going to use it.
 Both `synchBarrierSet` and `synchBarrierWait` are provided by the API of `barrier.h`.